midwire/bash.env/README.markdown

     if [[ -n "$PS1" ]]; then
       [[ -r $HOME/.env/source.sh ]] && . $HOME/.env/source.sh
     fi

+Or you can source it manually once and then run the `.env load_on_login` command like this:

+    . $HOME/.env/source.sh
+    load_on_login

+Or you can source it manually and then run the `.env load_on_alias` command like this:

+    . $HOME/.env/source.sh
+    load_on_alias

+This will setup the `ees` alias which will load .env whenever you enter `ees` after logging in.

 ## Customize your local environment ##